tonywied17/audio-normalization/README.md

 # Audio Normalization

 ![GitHub repo size](https://img.shields.io/github/repo-size/tonywied17/audio-normalization?style=for-the-badge)
 ![GitHub language count](https://img.shields.io/github/languages/top/tonywied17/audio-normalization?style=for-the-badge)
 ![GitHub last commit](https://img.shields.io/github/last-commit/tonywied17/audio-normalization?style=for-the-badge)

-This project is a simple command-line tool for normalizing audio tracks in media files.
-It uses FFmpeg to process audio files and provides options to normalize the audio track for a single media file, normalize audio tracks for all media files in a directory, and apply a simple audio boost to a media file.
+This project is a simple command-line tool for normalizing and boosting audio tracks in media files.
+It is designed to help users achieve consistent audio levels across different media files.
 The tool calculates the average volume level of the audio track and adjusts it to a target level, making the audio more consistent and balanced.
 It also supports parallel processing to speed up the normalization process for multiple files.

 ## Requirements